 security=# \c security demo You are now connected to database "security" as user "demo". security=> SELECT current_user; current_user -------------- demo (1 row)

-“current_user” will return the user which is currently used.
+“current_user” will return the database user which is currently connected.

 Check out the following listing: